 Residents of the following states, Iowa, Michigan, Minnesota, and Oregon, cannot apply for admission to the Master of Health Sciences distance program.
 This is governed by the laws of those states.
 For more information on State Authorization click here.

 2. Submit GRE scores (verbal, quantitative and analytical writing portions).
-Average GRE scores for accepted applicants over the past three years: Verbal 153, Quantitative 145, Analytical Writing 3.62 NOTE: The GRE requirement may be waived if the applicant submits transcript verifying prior graduate degree from an accredited college or university.
+Average GRE scores for accepted applicants over the past three years: Verbal 153, Quantitative 145, Analytical Writing 3.62.
+GRE WAIVERS AVAILABLE!
+Students who have an undergraduate GPA of 3.5 overall or a prior graduate degree from an accredited college or university may be eligible for a GRE waiver.

 4. A Goal Statement